World Esperanto Youth Organization

+Activities

 TEJO is an organization for young Esperanto speakers.
 TEJO has individual members as well as member organizations.
 There are 42 member organizations, as well as 13 national organizations that TEJO has contact with but that are not members.

 TEJO organizes an International Youth Congress (Internacia Junulara Kongreso) each year in a different location around the world.
 During the IJK there are concerts, presentations, excursions, and recreation, usually one week long and attended by a few hundred young people from several countries.

 TEJO also publishes the Pasporta Servo, which is an international hospitality network of Esperanto speakers that accept Esperanto-speaking guests.

 TEJO publishes Kontakto, a magazine aimed at beginners and youth.

 TEJO organizes several youth seminars each year.
 These seminars bring together an international group of young people to discuss a current issue.
 Past seminars have focused on human rights, globalization, language problems on minority languages, intercomprehension and the Internet.
 The seminars last for one week.